-BRIT & EMMY nominated Sarah Class has become one of Britains most sought after composers and is described as having ‘the midas touch’ when it comes to creating music.
-An accomplished musician, scoring for films, television and the concert arena, producer, songwriter, and singer, Sarah brings a unique array of talents to every commission.
+Award winning, BRIT and Emmy nominated Sarah Class has become one of Britain’s most sought-after composers and is described as having the ‘Midas touch’ when it comes to creating music.
+She is an accomplished musician, scoring for film, television and the concert arena, producer, songwriter, and singer.

-Sarah’s first major break was when she was asked to compose the score for an independent feature film titled ‘The Weekend’ starring Gina Rowlands and Brooke Shields.
-This production brought Sarah to the attention of legendary producer Sir George Martin who subsequently took her under the wing of George Martin Music to help and guide her career.
-This was a major turning point.
+Sarah started to quickly make her mark in the world of television and subsequently the film industry.
+When she was asked to compose the score for an independent feature film titled ‘The Weekend’ (starring Brooke Shields & Gena Rowlands) Sarah caught the attention of legendary producer Sir George Martin who subsequently took her under his wing to help and guide her career.

 Her next step into film came when Sarah was commissioned to compose the score for an award winning Finnish feature film ‘Mystery of the Wolf.’
 She followed this by writing the score for the BBC Films Production of ‘The Meerkats’ in 2008.
 This movie won ‘Best Score’ at the 2009 Jackson Hole Wildlife Film Festival.
 Her compositions for the BBC Series ‘Madagascar’ also received an Emmy Nomination for ‘Outstanding Contribution to Music & Sound’.

 In 2012 the BBC/Discovery commissioned Sarah to compose and produce the music for the 6 x 1 hour series ‘BBC Africa’ narrated by Sir David Attenborough.
 This series went to air in the UK in January 2013 and has received massive critical acclaim from the media.
 This epic series has sold to in excess of 200 countries including the USA and Sarah won a Gold Spirit Award for Best Score and an Emmy nomination in 2014 for Outstanding Contribution to Music and Sound.